Terra Critica – Why critique?

 Lecture by Birgit M. Kaiser and Kathrin Thiele

 April 18th, 2018

-Kathrin Thiele is Associate Professor Gender Studies and Critical Theory at Utrecht University.
-Trained transdisciplinarily in Gender Studies, Sociology, Literary Studies and Critical Theory, her research focuses on questions of ethics and politics from queer feminist, decolonial and posthuman(ist) perspectives.
-Her published work intervenes in contemporary feminist debates around (sexual) differences, de/coloniality and new materialism/posthumanisms, with specific attention to questions of relationality, implicatedness and entanglements.
+Kathrin Thiele is Associate Professor Studies and Critical Theory at Utrecht ender.
+Trained transdisciplinarily in niversity Studies, Sociology, Literary Studies and Critical Theory, her research focuses on questions of ethics and politics from queer feminist, decolonial and posthuman(ist) perspectives.
+Her published work intervenes in contemporary feminist debates around (sexual) differences, de/coloniality and new materialism/posthumanisms, with specific attention to questions of relationality, implicatedness and entanglements. ender

-Together, they coordinate »Terra Critica: Interdisciplinary Network for the Critical Humanities«.
+Together, they coordinate »Terra Critica: Interdisciplinary for the Critical Humanities«. etwork